singh995392-del/Student-Performance-Prediction-ML/README.md

-# Student-Performance-Prediction-ML
+# Student Performance Prediction

-A Machine Learning project to predict student performance using Python and Scikit-learn.
+This is a Machine Learning project built using Python and Scikit-learn.

+## Features
+- Predicts student marks
+- Uses Linear Regression
+- Simple dataset
+- Easy to understand

+## Technologies
+- Python
+- Pandas
+- Scikit-learn